JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 `RuleGeoDeny` will _deny_ traffic from countries that are not in the _allowed country list_.
 This is not _enabled_ normally but can be enabled when needed.
-After all, we know countries where majority of our users are coming from but we can allow global access under normal circumstances.
+After all, we know countries where majority of our users come from, but we can allow global access under normal circumstances.

 `RuleRateLimit` will _limit_ the number of requests coming from a single IP address.
 This is set to a value well above the tested normal usage, so it won't affect normal users.

-Above rules are quite static but they still provide capabilities that are important in protecting our application.
+The above rules are quite static, but they still provide capabilities that are important in protecting our application.

 Let's test these in action.
 Let's add temporary rule `DenyAll` to _block all traffic_ with priority after the `RuleAllowCorporateIPs` rule: